 My research interests in general are the application of polymers and radioactive tracers in the study of various porous materials.
 This type of work combines polymer and radiochemistry with application-related fields such geology, soil science or material science.
 Besides the PhD work, I’ve been involved in the characterisation studies of argillite-cement-interfaces from Tournemire Underground laboratory, and in other projects related to rock matrix characterisation.
 I also teach in the radiochemistry courses and supervise undergraduate students.

 I have worked under the supervision of Dr. Marja Siitari-Kauppi since 2014, when I completed my Bachelor’s thesis on the sorption of cesium on the main minerals of granitic rock.
 I started as a Ph.D. student in January 2016 in the Doctoral Programme for Chemistry and Molecular Sciences (CHEMS-DP) with funding from the Finnish Research Program on Nuclear Waste Management KYT2018.
 My PhD project is about the migration of radionuclides in granitic rocks as a part of interpretation of the in situ diffusion experiment in Grimsel, Switzerland.
 I have been conducting sorption and diffusion experiments as well as modelling of the results with PhreeqC and COMSOL Multiphysics.
 In 2017 I spent four months on a research visit in Amphos 21 Consulting in Barcelona to deepen my knowledge of environmental geochemistry and to improve my skills in hydrogeochemical modelling.
-I am also an active member in the Finnish Nuclear Society.
+I am also an active member in the Finnish Nuclear Society and the President of Women in Nuclear Finland.

 I am currently a PhD student at the Radiochemistry Unit, Department of Chemistry and my PhD studies are funded by the China Scholarship Council (CSC).
 My main work now is to study the sorption behaviour of Se(IV) on Grimsel granodiorite and its main minerals (mainly biotite) by both batch sorption experiments and model making, including surface complexation model and molecular model.
 I got my M.Sc.
 Degree at China Institute of Atomic Energy (CIAE) in 2014, majoring in nuclear and radiochemistry.
 The studies were focused on the forming and influence of Np(V)-U(VI) cation-cation complexes on redox behaviours of Np(V) in PUREX process.
 After graduating from CIAE as a master student, I continued working there for one year, from 2014 to 2015, to study the influence of iron-containing materials on redox behaviours of U and Np in nuclear waste repository conditions.
 From the October of 2015, I began my work in the University of Helsinki as a Ph.D. student in the Doctoral Programme for Chemistry and Molecular Sciences (CHEMS-DP).
 My main research interests lie in the usage of different modelling methods to study the sorption mechanisms of Se(IV) on minerals like biotite.